refaim/TradeSkillsData/README.md

 If you only need to install [MissingTradeSkillsList](https://github.com/refaim/MissingTradeSkillsList/), you can safely install TradeSkillsData.

 **For Addon Developers:**
 If you intend to use TradeSkillsData in your own addon, please note that this repository is now archived and no longer maintained.
-Please switch to [LibCrafts](https://github.com/refaim/LibCrafts-1.0) for continued support and updates.
+I recomment switching to [LibCrafts](https://github.com/refaim/LibCrafts-1.0) for continued support and updates.

 ---